Fill out this form to receive a FREE initial consultation today! All fields are required.

 Bringing a child into this world is a precious moment in your life.
-When a healthcare provider’s negligence causes a developmental delay, life-long disability, or even death, to your baby, you’re devastated.
+When a healthcare provider’s negligence causes a developmental delay, life-long disability, some other type of birth injury, or even death, to your baby, you’re devastated.
 Beyond that, the medical expenses associated with caring for an injured child only add to the expense of having a baby.

 You shouldn’t have to take on the emotional and financial hardship of a birth injury alone—especially when it’s the result of someone else’s wrongdoing.
 An Ohio birth injury attorney at Nurenberg, Paris, Heller & McCarthy can help you get the compensation you need to care for your child.